USDA-ARS-NWRC/inicheck/docs/master_config.rst

 A trigger describes the conditions for which you want to apply the edits to a configuration file.
 So you can think of a trigger as a conditional statement.
-Every trigger is distingguished from edits by having **trigger** in its entry name.
+Every trigger is distinguished from edits by having **trigger** in its entry name.
 This is required for inicheck to see the triggers!

 Triggers can be defined using keywords and to create complex scenarios you can